-3. Once it is built, you may wish to put the Checker Framework's javac even earlier in your PATH:
+2. Once it is built, you may wish to put the Checker Framework's javac even earlier in your PATH:

-'''

-export PATH=$CHECKERFRAMEWORK/checker/bin:${PATH}
+export PATH=\$CHECKERFRAMEWORK/checker/bin:\${PATH}

-'''

-The Checker Framework's javac ensures that all required libraries are on your classpath and boot classpath, but is otherwise identical to the Type Annotations compiler.
+The Checker Framework's javac ensures that all required libraries are on your classpath and boot classpath, but is otherwise identical to the javac Java compiler.